-Rose gold hair is the perfect combination of blonde, pink, and gold hues.
-Unlike the hot pink and metallic golds that have taken over social media as of late, rose gold is a much more subtle shade.
-Because the hue is a blend of three different colors, you can choose from an endless amount of shades on the rose gold spectrum.
-Work with your stylist to decide which combination of blonde, pink, and gold flatters your skin tone.
+Unlike the warm brunettes and ash browns that have taken over social media as of late, rose gold is a much more subtle shade.
+Because it’s a blend of three different colors, you can choose from an endless amount of shades on the rose gold spectrum.
+Work with your stylist to decide which combination of blonde, pink, and gold best flatters your skin tone.

-Your stylist will begin by bleaching your hair to create a blank slate.
+To make rose gold hair a reality, your stylist will begin by bleaching your hair to create a blank slate.
 It’s important to note that bleach will always damage hair, but a salon professional can help you restore the look of beautiful strands.
-If you are not a natural blonde, it will likely take several sessions to lift the color from your strands safely.
+If you’re not a natural blonde, it will likely take several sessions to lift the color from your strands safely.
 Once your hair is ready for color, your stylist will paint a masterful combination of pink, gold, and even more blonde throughout your locks.

 Finding the perfect colorist and coloring your hair is only half of the work.
-Like most fantasy colors, rose gold hair is a high maintenance shade that fades very quickly.
-You’ll want to swap your regular shampoo and conditioner for a formula that cleans and nourishes your strands while protecting your color.
-We suggest Biolage R.A.W.
-Color Care Shampoo and Conditioner.
+Like most fantasy shades, rose gold hair color is a high maintenance shade that fades very quickly.
+You’ll want to swap your regular shampoo and conditioner for a formula that cleans and nourishes your strands while protecting your color—we love Matrix Total Results Keep Me Vivid Shampoo and Conditioner.

-As with any color that is far from your natural shade, you’ll notice how quickly your roots begin to show.
+As with any color that’s far from your natural shade, you’ll notice how quickly your roots begin to show.
 If you want to avoid having your roots look too overgrown, be prepared to head back to the salon every four to six weeks for a touch-up.

-Lastly, we suggest trying to incorporate a deep conditioner treatment into your hair care routine once a week.
-While there is no way to prevent damage caused by bleach, the proper treatment can provide an indulgent reinforcing fomula.
+Lastly, you should incorporate a deep conditioner treatment into your care routine once a week.
+While there’s no way to prevent damage caused by bleach, the proper treatment can provide an indulgent reinforcing formula that leaves your hair looking beautiful and feeling healthy.
 We suggest L'Oréal Professionnel Serie Expert Inforcer Masque.

 Like a glass of effervescent bubbly, this vibrant hair color is a celebration unto itself.
 The shade is more of a bright blonde than you’ll usually see with rose gold hair, making the shade a beachy pink that’s excellent on fair complexions.

 If you like rose gold but wish the color was a little punchier, ask your colorist about adding hints of violet to the shade.
-Whether you wear them as a balayage or opt for a violet-tinted pink, that single change will set you apart from the masses.
+Whether you wear them as a balayage or opt for a violet-tinted pink, that single change will set you apart from everybody else.

 For an even more redhead-centric hair look, try copper rose gold hair.
 It’s a very natural-looking take on the rose gold trend, one that blends bright red with subtle notes of pink and gold.
 If you’re worried about transitioning into a statement color, let copper be your first step.